coinables/Blockchain-Receive-Payments-API-Shopping-Cart/readme.txt

 Request one here: https://api.blockchain.info/v2/apikey/request/

 Blockchain.info's new Receive Payments API uses HD addresses to generate unique addresses for taking bitcoin payments.
-Since these addresses are deterministic no forwarding is needed like the previous version of the API.
+Since these addresses are deterministic no payment forwarding is needed like the previous version of the API.
 All you need is a API key and an extended public key (BIP 32)

 1. Download the files in the repository